piers-sinclair/pierssinclair.github.io/_posts/2021-08-18-Localisation-part-1-the-front-end.md

 # Adding a language dropdown

-To make switching language easy, I implemented a dropdown component using Ant Design.
+To make switching language easy, I implemented a dropdown component using Ant Design (see [my blogpost](https://www.piers-sinclair.com/china-market/2021/07/21/Getting-Started-With-Ant-Design.html) for more info on Ant Design).

 It displays the current language in the dropdown, changing according to what the user has chosen.
 When the dropdown is clicked, all languages are displayed without a translation to make it easier for people to navigate when they have clicked on a language they don't understand.

 #### /ClientApp/src/components/LanguageDropDown.tsx
 ```javascript